JacoboLansac/audits/solo/tha-rwa/audit-report.md

 ### [M-1] Sending tokens cross-chain while the OFT tokens are paused leads to users losing their funds permanently

-Both OFT tokens (`thUSD` and `TRWA`) inherit both the OFT standard from LayerZero, and the `Pausable` from OpenZeppelin.
+Both OFT tokens (`thUSD` and `TRWA`) inherit both the OFT standard from LayerZero and the `Pausable` from OpenZeppelin.

-In a normal scenario, when tokens are sent cross-chain using `OFT.send()`, the tokens are burned in the origin chain, and then minted in the destination chain.
-Minting tokens uses the `ERC20._update()` function, which is overriden in `thUSD` and `TRWA` with the `whenNotPaused` modifier:
+In a normal scenario, when tokens are sent cross-chain using `OFT.send()`, the tokens are burned in the origin chain and then minted in the destination chain.
+Minting tokens uses the `ERC20._update()` function, which is overridden in `thUSD` and `TRWA` with the `whenNotPaused` modifier:

 ```solidity
 >>> function _update(address from, address to, uint256 value) internal override whenNotPaused {